Call us now

 An amputation accident claim arises when a person suffers a partial or complete loss of a limb in an accident caused by the negligence of another.
 Accidents in which limbs and body parts are severed by the sheer force of impact are classed as traumatic amputations.
 They usually occur following road traffic accidents involving cars or motorbikes and accidents at work, particularly when people are working with dangerous or unguarded machinery.

-Sometimes the amputation of the injured limb is not immediate, but the injuries sustained are such that despite medical interventions, sometimes over a period of years, the limb cannot be saved and has to be surgically removed to prevent a further deterioration in health.
+Sometimes the amputation of the injured limb is not immediate, but the injuries sustained are such that despite medical interventions, sometimes over a period of years, the limb cannot be saved and has to be surgically removed to prevent further deterioration in health.
 This is referred to as an elective amputation.

 If you or a loved one have been involved in an accident that resulted in a traumatic amputation, or a subsequent elective amputation our team of amputation claim experts may be able to help you get the compensation you need to move forward with your life.